-Engine Lubrication Problems – Lack Of Oil, Resulting In Engine Wear.
+Engine Lubrication Problems – Lack Of Oil, Causing Engine Wear

-Engine Lubrication Problems - Lack Of Oil, Resulting In Engine Wear.
+Engine Lubrication Problems - Lack Of Oil, Causing Engine Wear

-Engine Lubrication Problems - Lack Of Oil, Resulting In Engine Wear.
+Engine Lubrication Problems - Lack Of Oil, Causing Engine Wear

-Consequently, excessive engine oil sludge develops and will eventually clog the engine’s; oil pump pickup screen, oil filter and oil galleries.
+As a result, excessive engine oil sludge develops and will eventually clog the engine’s, oil pump pickup screen, oil filter and oil galleries.

-Above all, every engine needs oil between its moving parts; not only to reduce friction, but also to carry away heat.
-To clarify, oil is the primary means; by which the rod and main bearings as well as the pistons, are cooled.
+Every engine needs oil between its moving parts, not only to reduce friction, but also to carry away heat.
+Because, oil is the primary means, by which the rod and main bearings as well as the pistons, are cooled.

 So, any reduction in oil flow, may cause these parts to run hot, gall and seize.
-Furthermore, detergents contained in fresh oil; will accelerate the clogging of oil pump screens and oil filters, by loosening accumulated sludge.
-As a result, volumes of engine sludge and dirty engine oil; can easily clog today’s compact oil filters.
+And, detergents contained in fresh oil, will accelerate the clogging of oil pump screens and oil filters.
+Consequently, by loosening accumulated sludge.
+As a result, volumes of engine sludge and dirty engine oil, can easily clog today’s compact oil filters.

 Quite often the oil filter bypass valve, will open during cold engine starts.
 As a result, more sludge and dirt, will pass into the engine bearings and reciprocating parts.
-In addition, engine life is drastically shortened, when operated at, extreme temperatures and loads.
+So, engine life is drastically shortened, when operated at, extreme temperatures and loads.

 The Initial Symptoms, Of Engine Lubrication Problems Are: